 If only building a successful website were as easy as designing a few pages and hitting the upload button to share your content with the world.
 But, alas, it’s a bit more complicated than this.
 In order for a website to be successfully leveraged as a tool for generating traffic and driving conversions, it needs exposure.
-And the most valuable and cost-effective exposure comes in the form of organic search engine rankings.
+And the most valuable and cost-effective SEO exposure comes in the form of organic search engine rankings.

 If your website isn’t ranking on Google, you should be concerned.
 You shouldn’t, however, feel hopelessly frustrated.
 Because whatever the problem may be, it’s something that can be fixed and overcome.